LironHaim15/simplex_vs_ellipsoid/README.md

 * `objective` - defines the target function of the problem (for minimization or maximization): an array of the coefficients of the objective function.
 * `error` - a string for errors.

-An example for a problem:
+An example of a problem:
 >Maximize: f = 2*x[0] + 4*x[1]
 >
 >Subject to: -5*x[0] + 3*x[1] <= 7